 - to administer our business and our third-party providers (e.g. to validate invoices from law firms we have instructed to assist us to advise you etc.)

 - to investigate claims and complaints

 - education, research and audit (e.g. to consider trends in complaints and claims to better understand the management of clinical risk)

 - for the purposes of your membership renewal whilst your membership continues

-- if you are a claimant, complainant or co-defendant or other person connected to a claim or complaint against our members, to provide our services to members (including to assess and complete the actual or potential provision of advice, assistance or indemnity)
+- if you are a claimant, complainant, co-defendant, witness or other person connected to a claim or complaint against our members, to provide our services to members (including to assess and complete the actual or potential provision of advice, assistance or indemnity)

 - to provide you with marketing as permitted by law

 - to protect our rights, privacy, safety or property, or those of other persons